 Clay 2013 Archive

 The ACerS Structural Clay Products Division (SCPD) in conjunction with the National Brick Research Center (NBRC) held it’s Spring Meeting May 13-14 in Salt Lake City, Utah.
 This is the first year that ACerS SCPD and NBRC have held their meeting together and it was very well received by the attendees.
 During the technical session, attendees were able to hear from nine speakers on topics ranging from efflorescence to thin brick production and testing.
+Interstate Brick hosted the plant tour for the attendees and provided lunch.
 The meeting concluded on the final day with NBRC’s general membership meeting followed by a review of their research program.

 Stay up-to-date on Clay 2013 news.
 Sign up for news updates.